We need to change at the way we think about learning a language.

 It starts with a mindset change.

-You can start by doing small tasks that will help you get immersed in a new language every day.
+You can start by doing small habits every day that will help you get immersed in a new language.

-- Listen to a podcast, the news in, or a language-teaching YouTube channel when you’ve got dead time.
+- Up your listening intake.
+Listen to a podcast, the news in, or a language-teaching YouTube channel when you’ve got dead time.
 Dead time includes doing the dishes, cleaning your house, commuting, groceries, or even taking a bath or doing your makeup!

-- Change your phone interface into your target language (TL).
-If this is too difficult, you can wait until you’re more fluent – but the point is to be seeing the language as much as possible.
+- Change your interface languages.
+Change your YouTube account, Twitter timeline or even phone interface into your TL.
+If this is too difficult, you can wait until you’re more fluent — but the point is to be seeing the language as much as possible.

-- Labeling your furniture and stuff around the house in your TL.
+- Go crazy with the post-its.
+Labelling your furniture and stuff around the house in your TL is a great way to see the language every day.
 Bonus points if you can talk to yourself when you’re doing stuff, like “I am now going to make coffee” “I am going to wear this red shirt”.
 If you get stuck and don’t know how to say something, immediately look up the word and use it.
 You learn best when you need a word and remember it later because of the situation.

-- Write one sentence or one paragraph in your TL, just 10 minutes at the end of the day, about your day.
+- Short diary entries.
+Write one sentence or one paragraph in your TL, just 10 minutes at the end of the day, about your day.
 You can upload the sentence to a website like italki for corrections, too.

 New language learners often look at others and think learning vocabulary is something that happens quickly.
 They seek for ways to speed up their vocabulary